bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

    c) count the common ORFs between this yeast strain and the reference we
       worked previously in sections 1 and 2.
-      Note: remove strain suffixes from names in the non-reference strain.
+      *Note*: remove strain suffixes from names in the non-reference strain.

 ## Recommended Reading